sncis/newsdMe/README.md

 * security headers
 * HTTPS locally as well as on the application hosted on Heroku
 * CSRF Token transmitted between backend and frontend
-* JWT Token generated form the backend to ensure user is autenticated and authorised to perform restricted actions
+* JWT Token generated form the backend to ensure user is authenticated and authorised to perform restricted actions

 #### Application / Presentation Layer Security
 * User Registration with Email confirmation link
 * Password Policy
-* Username and Passwork login (no 2 Factor Authentification yet)
+* Username and Passwork login (no 2 Factor Authentication yet)
 * Custom Form validators for Registration and Login Form to make sure user input is valid and not malicious
-* Protected routes based on autentication and role based authentication
+* Protected routes based on authentication and role based authentication
-* Custom validators to valide Data fetched from Newscratcher API and backend before rendering into the DOM
+* Custom validators to valid Data fetched from Newscatcher API and backend before rendering into the DOM
 * Generic Error Messages

 ### Ohter measurements
 * using Environement Variables for sensitive Keys and Information
-* only using up-to date and unvulerable thirdparty packages
+* only using up-to date and not vulnerable third party packages

-### List of mesurments which could improve security even more
+### List of measurements which could improve security even more
-* 2 Factor Authenticifation
+* 2 Factor Authentication
 * more sophisticated validators
 * credentials recovery
 * possibility to change username and password
 * protecting confirmation route
-* protecting agains network flooding attacks
+* protecting against network flooding attacks
-* protecting agains brute force attacks
+* protecting against brute force attacks
+* restrict login attempts